 Whether notable one-off appearances or scattered throughout episodes, definitive gay and bisexual men can be found as side characters.
 Animated TV shows introduce characters in the background and build up to focus episodes regardless of sexuality, such as the citizens of Beach City in Steven Universe.
 If a TV show ends prematurely, they may not get to all the characters they wanted to spotlight.

 As previously mentioned, Kevin and his boyfriend appear intermittently in Clarence, while the audience knows they’re gay from “Neighborhood Grill.”
 Terry and Alexander, who have been confirmed a couple by writer Chris Houghton, similarly appear in Big City Greens as part of the rotating populace of the city.
 In “Valentine’s Dance” aired in 2019, Cricket points to them as an example of “dudes enjoying boy stuff, having friend adventures forever” while they dance and blush together.
 The riff on the “guys being dudes” Vine (which LGBTQ people jokingly quote to describe homoeroticism in real life) makes Cricket the butt of the joke for thinking romance and hanging out with boys are mutually exclusive.
-Nick Army and Joff the Shaolin Monk appear together in the locale of OK K.O., including dancing with each other in “Plaza Prom” and as a parody of Edward Scissorhands in “Plaza Film Festival,” culminating in an episode dedicated to them and an on-screen wedding.
+Nick Army and Joff the Shaolin Monk appear together in the locale of OK K.O., including dancing with each other in “Plaza Prom” and as a parody of Edward Scissorhands in “Plaza Film Festival,” culminating in an episode dedicated to them (“Be a Team”) and an on-screen wedding.

 While some side characters have recurring appearances, some have fewer.
 In the Summer Camp Island episode “Feeling Spacey” from 2018, Oscar and Hedgehog visit a planet where the inhabitants aren’t obviously gendered, with the exception of their king (i.e. a male ruler).
-Another alien named Puddle referred to “they” confesses their secret love to the King in song (surrounded by rainbows, no less).
+Another alien named Puddle referred to as “they” confesses their secret love to the King in song (surrounded by rainbows, no less).
 The King returns their feelings, which saves the day and returns all emotion to their planet.
 Puddle and the King alone, i.e. as a couple, reappear in the season two episode “Space Invasion” to visit Oscar.